This chapter describes how to administer Oracle Real Application Clusters (Oracle RAC) databases and database instances.

 spark remains open until you close the PDB using the SQL command

 ALTER PLUGGABLE DATABASE PDB_NAME CLOSE IMMEDIATE.
 You can check the status of the database using the

 srvctl status service command.

 Because PDBs are managed using dynamic database services, typical Oracle RAC-based management practices apply.
-So, if the service
+For this reason, if the service

-plug is in the ONLINE state when Oracle Clusterware is shut down on a server hosting this service, then the service will be restored to its original state after the restart of Oracle Clusterware on this server.
-This way, starting PDBs is automated as with any other Oracle RAC database.
+plug is in the online state when Oracle Clusterware is shut down on a server hosting this service, then the service is restored to its original state after the restart of Oracle Clusterware on this server.
+Thus, starting PDBs is automated as with any other Oracle RAC database.

-Unlike SQL*Plus, SRVCTL operates on a cluster database, as a whole.
-Starting a PDB using services therefore applies to multiple instances of the clustered CDB at the same time, if the service is defined to run on multiple servers simultaneously, and the current status of the cluster allows for this placement.
+Unlike SQL*Plus, SRVCTL operates on an entire cluster database.
+Starting a PDB using services therefore applies to multiple instances of the clustered CDB at the same time when the service is defined to run on multiple servers simultaneously and the current status of the cluster allows for this placement.